-A student is permitted to repeat a previously passed course one additional time for the repeated course to be eligible for Financial Aid.
-A student can repeat a previously-failed course an unlimited number of times.
-All earned grades will be used to determine a student's compliance with the cumulative GPA requirement and all attempted hours will be included in the calculation of maximum time frame.
+A student is permitted to repeat a previously passed course one additional time for the repeated course to be eligible for Financial Aid prior to graduation from the program.
+A student can repeat a previously-failed course an unlimited number of times prior to graduation from the program.
+All earned grades will be used to determine a student's compliance with the cumulative GPA and successful completion of 67% requirement and all attempted hours will be included in the calculation of maximum time frame.